-Organised and hosted by our friends at Berwick Partners, he shared his experience and insights on how the market has responded to the recent pandemic and how organisations are addressing the issue of digital immaturity.
+Organized and hosted by our friends at Berwick Partners, he shared his experience and insights on how the market has responded to the recent pandemic and how organizations are addressing the issue of digital immaturity.
 He also got to hear first-hand from the group how they’re tackling this and the challenges they face in doing so.

 Below are a few notes from that discussion.

 The backdrop to this discussion is that much of the traditional insurance industry is commoditised, price-driven, and operating with increasing pressure on margins within an increasingly challenging regulatory environment.

 At the same time, consumer expectations are ever growing – arguably, accelerated now as digital channels become less ‘choice’ and more ‘necessity’ in both personal and professional contexts.
 Expectations are not set by insurer’s best efforts – they’re set by select online brands.

 The triple-whammy is completed by the organisation itself – with the need to balance delivering a never-ending list of BAU with developing a clear innovation strategy and tangible (customer) value from it.

 By no means are these new challenges for the industry.
 However, when coupled with a new risk (such as Covid-19), reserves can be quickly drained – an issue compounded by falling interest rates and the resulting low investment yields.

 This added pressure also puts shortcomings in digital provision into sharp focus and highlights the need for and opportunities from accelerating digital innovation.

 How investors and the market are responding